-This is an opposed application for summary judgment wherein the plaintiff seeks payment of EI8 871-48 in respect of goods sold and delivered, with interest at 20% per annum from the 1st February 2003 to the 11th June, 2003 and 18,5% thereafter, with costs on attorney/client scale.
+This is an opposed application for summary judgment wherein the plaintiff seeks payment of E18 871-48 in respect of goods sold and delivered, with interest at 20% per annum from the 1st February 2003 to the 11 June, 2003 and 18,5% thereafter, with costs on attorney/client scale.

 Over and above the usual course of events relating to the affidavits in support of and opposing the application, which I will revert to further down, there was also an opposed application for security for costs.
 This required of the plaintiff company, a peregrinus, to pay security in the amount of E15 000.
-Plaintiff disputed the amount only and invoked

 Rule 47(2), calling upon the Registrar to determine the amount.
-The outcome thereof remains unknown to the Court.
-After the plaintiff set the matter down to hear the application for summary judgment, the defendant sought the application to be set aside under Rule 30, averring it to be an irregular step as the Rule 47(2) determination was still pending.
+The outcome thereof remains unknown" to the Court.
+After the plaintiff set the matter~down to hear the" application for summary judgment, the defendant sought the application to be set aside under Rule 30, averring it to be an irregular step as the Rule 47(2) determination was still pending.
 The complaint of irregularity fell away as the Rule 30 notice was withdrawn, with costs tendered by the defendant.
-This pleading was negligently omitted from the Book of Pleadings prepared and filed by the plaintiff's attorneys.
+This pleading was negligently omitted from the Book of Pleadings prepared and fded by the plaintiffs attorneys.
 It does however seem as if the issue of security for costs was somehow resolved.

 The cause of action against the defendant is stated in paragraph 5 of the particulars of claim.
-"Asibemunye Building Suppliers (Ebuhleni) - hereafter referred to as Asibemunye - has failed to pay the sum of E18 871.48 due and payable to the plaintiff for the goods delivered from 1st February 2003 as appears from copy of statement.
-"Although it omits to aver that the goods were sold and delivered, the point was not pursued and nothing further turns on it.
+"Asibemunye Building Suppliers (Ebuhleni) - hereafter referred to as Asibemunye - has failed to pay the sum of El8 871.48 due and payable to the plaintiff for the goods delivered from 1st February 2003 as appears from copy of statement. " Although it omits to aver that the goods were sold and delivered, the point was not pursued and nothing further turns on it.
 The matter proceeded on the basis that the claim arises from goods sold and delivered, which was not paid.

-A further defect in plaintiff's particulars of claim appears in paragraph 3.1 where it states that: "The agreed interest was prime which at present is 15.5%".
+A further defect in plaintiffs particulars of claim appears in paragraph 3.1 where it states that:-

+"The agreed interest was prime which at present is 15.5%".

 This is at odds with prayer 2, where interest is sought to be ordered at:

-"...the rate of 20% per annum calculated from 1st February 2003 to 11th June, 2003, and 18.5% per annum from 12th June 2003 to date of payment."
+"...the rate of 20% per annum calculated from I^s February 2003 to 11 June, 2003, and 18.5% per annum from 12^{th} June 2003 to date of payment."

-The terms and conditions of agreement of sale and suretyship relating thereto, an integral part of the application for credit facilities from the plaintiff, records in paragraph 2 thereof that;-
+The terms and conditions of agreement of sale and suretyship relating thereto, an integral part of the application for credit facilities from the plaintiff, records in paragraph 2 thereof that:-

-"Interest at the prime rate of interest charged by the seller's bank, from time to time plus 5% (three percentum) shall be payable on all accounts 30 (thirty) days-after delivery of statement."
+"Interest at the prime rate of interest charged by the seller's bank, from time to \sim time plus 3% (three percentum) shall be payable on all accounts 30 (thirtyfdays-after delivery of statement."

-This anomaly was also not pursued by the defendant, neither on the papers, nor argued in court There remains no allegation or proof of what rate of interest was charged by plaintiff's bank at the relevant times or on what basis the claimed rates of interest was founded and calculated.
+This anomaly was also not pursued by the defendant, neither on the papers, nor argued in court.
+There remains no allegation or proof of what rate of interest was charged by plaintiffs bank at the relevant times or on what basis the claimed rates of interest was founded and calculated.